Rich8719/ccyt/README.md

 ## SpeechStyles
 Sets the background svg image and the width of the speech bubble (dependent on the longest word in the text)

+## FaceTracker
+Uses FaceAPI.js https://github.com/justadudewhohacks/face-api.js?files=1 and returns the X and Y coordinates of the face.

+## FacialRecognition
+Returns the identity of the person on screen.

 ## Server
 Server is based on https://www.twilio.com/blog/react-app-with-node-js-server-proxy